Pulkitg64/License-Plate-Detection-Recogntion/README.md

 # License-Plate-Detection-Recogntion
-License Plate Detection is done using YOLO(You Only Look Once) model Recognition of characters from License Plate is done using Tesseract OCR
+License Plate Detection is done using YOLO(You Only Look Once) model <br>
+Recognition of characters from License Plate is done using Tesseract OCR

 ### Installation Guide